About the S.A.M. tool

 Some notes about S.A.M.
 Tool inputs:

-1. Users of the v-1 of the S.A.M. tool must save and download a pdf of the end result (i.e., the end visualization of stakeholders’ analysis and mapping) as the current version does not offer users the ability to save individual stakeholder analysis or maps.
-[Note: we are working on the ability to create user-accounts to enable saving and editing mapping-in-progress.]
+- Users of the (beta version) of the S.A.M.
+Tool must save and download a pdf of the end result (i.e., the end visualization of stakeholders’ analysis and mapping) as the current version does not offer users the ability to save individual stakeholder analysis or maps.
+[Note: S.A.M.
+2.0 would have user-accounts to enable saving and editing mapping-in-progress.]

 FAQs